 Generally, storage units don’t come with insurance coverage.
 However, sometimes proof of insurance coverage for your stored property is required before a rental agreement can be signed.
-Signing on for any new insurance policy can be confusing or misleading at times, so it’s essential to have all your questions answered before committing one way or the other.
+Enrolling for any new insurance coverage can be confusing or misleading at times, so it’s essential to have all your questions answered before committing one way or the other.

 If the insurance coverage isn’t included but is required to rent a storage unit, how does one go about getting the needed insurance coverage?
 Does renters insurance provide coverage for the property stored in a storage unit?
 What about homeowners insurance?
 These are just a couple of the most commonly asked questions that we will answer in this guide.

 What is Tenant Insurance?

-Storage unit insurance is intended to cover belongings inside a storage unit in the event of theft, damage or loss.
-Some homeowners and renters insurance policies will cover items stored off-site; if they don’t, a separate policy is necessary.
-Insurance for storage units isn’t as common as other forms of insurance, but most reputable storage facilities will have access to an insurance provider so the customer may purchase insurance on the spot.
+Tenant insurance is intended to cover property stored inside a storage unit in the event of a burglary, damage or loss.
+Some homeowners and renters insurance policies will cover items stored off-site; if they don’t, separate insurance coverage is necessary.
+Insurance coverage for property stored in storage units isn’t as common as other forms of insurance, but most reputable storage facilities will have access to a Tenant Insurance Program so the customer may purchase coverage on the spot.

 Reasons for Getting Tenant Insurance

-Someone may have convinced you that storage unit insurance is unnecessary, especially if you are only storing items on a short-term basis.
+Someone may have convinced you that insurance coverage over your stored property is unnecessary, especially if you are only storing property on a short-term basis.
 However, there are plenty of reasons why attaining the appropriate coverage is always your best option.

 1. Your items might have high sentimental or monetary value.

 If you plan on storing anything of value inside your storage unit, be sure to get adequate coverage.
-If something were to happen, it’s important to know that the insurance company would be able to replace that item.
-However, it’s important to note that just like most homeowners and renters policies, high-value possessions like furs and jewelry are typically not covered under storage insurance.
+However, it’s important to note that just like most homeowners and renters policies, high-value possessions like furs and jewelry are typically not covered under tenant insurance.
 These items commonly need a special form of insurance which may be purchased separately from your local insurance agent.

 2. Extreme weather could put your belongings at risk.